 - Add shallot, garlic, cajun seasonings.
 Stir for about one minute.

 - Add white wine, and cook for 3-4 minutes, stirring occasionally.

 - Add lemon juice, cook for one minute (stir a time or two).

 - Slowly stir in the heavy cream, then the half and half.
 Allow both to cook in for about 4-5 minutes, stirring occasionally.
 Turn heat to low, and allow to thicken for 1-2 minutes.

 - Remove from heat.
 Grate in the parmesan, and mix in thoroughly.
-Add salt and pepper to taste.
+Add pepper to taste.